Embsay

-Embsay is a village in the Craven district of North Yorkshire, England.
+Embsay is a village in the county of North Yorkshire, England.
 It is paired with the neighbouring hamlet of Eastby to form the civil parish of Embsay with Eastby.
 The parish population as of the 2011 census was 1,871.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 Geography

 At the foot of Embsay Crag, a rock formation north of the village, is Embsay Reservoir.
-The crag marks the start of Barden Moor, an expanse of open moorland which is open access land and used by walkers.
+The crag marks the start of Barden Moor, an expanse of open moorland that is open access land and used by walkers.
 There are two more reservoirs on the moor: Upper Barden Reservoir and Lower Barden Reservoir.
-Embsay reservoir is the headquarters of Craven Sailing Club.
+Embsay Reservoir is the headquarters of Craven Sailing Club.

 History

 Embsay was originally a Celtic settlement, possibly founded at the same time as a local monastery, destroyed in a Viking raid in 867 AD.
-The village has a Saxon name and is listed in the Doomsday Book as "Embesie", which translates as "Embe's enclosure".
+The village has a Saxon name and is listed in Domesday Book as "Embesie", which translates as "Embe's enclosure".
 At that time, much of the area was wooded and this was progressively cleared over time to provide farmland.
 In 1120, Cecily de Romille and her husband founded Embsay Priory.
 The Augustinian members of the priory dedicated it to Saint Cuthbert and received local tithes.
 In 1154 they exchanged estates with the de Romille family and moved to Bolton Abbey, which was a more fertile location.
 The priory flourished and grew rich on the profits of sheep farming and wool trading.
 In 1305, Edward I granted a charter for an annual fair at Embsay.
 The Industrial Revolution resulted in several mills being built in Embsay.